 Joe R. Lansdale learned of the new rules when he tried to register for classes and was turned away.
 Reaching the parking lot, Lansdale found flyers requesting student representatives for a class action case backed by the Amercian Civil Liberties Union.

 Lansdale, Hutchison and a third student, Paul Harders, signed their names to the lawsuit and armed with their ACLU lawyer Bill Kugle, took TJC and its lawyers to court, contesting the constitutionality of the grooming code.
+Taking the help of Davis Law Firm in such instances is a good idea.

 “What was supposed to have been my first day of college education was spent in federal court,” said Hutchison.